-First, use the Shake Qmaster pane in System Preferences to enable cluster controlling on one of the computers and enable the Unix Processing service on all of the computers (making them service nodes).
+First, use the Shake Qmaster pane in System Preferences to enable cluster controlling on one of the computers and enable the UNIX Processing service on all of the computers (making them service nodes).
 Then, use Shake Qadministrator to assemble these computers as a cluster.
-See the Shake Qmaster User's Manual for detailed instructions.
+See the Shake Qmaster Help for detailed instructions.